In This Article

 - "You can even add in extensions for length or fullness to dial up the drama and add a punch of power to your pony.”

-Tracee Lee Ellis's hat hair is the only kind we condone.
+Tracee Ellis Ross's hat hair is the only kind we condone.
 "Throwing on a hat is the easiest way to get hair out of your face and quickly look put together," says Vaccaro.
 Not to mention, a wide-brimmed sun hat—with its customized shade—will offer much-need relief and protection from the summer sun.

 - Gather your hair into a high bun and secure with an elastic.